 In my many years of working with, and for, corporations, the intent of a modified schedule was first and foremost to cut hard dollar, operating, and labor costs.
 The implied expectation was that employees still had to work as hard to complete all the assigned work, just in less time and even for less pay.
 This commonly left employees feeling overworked or used, with the reward for good work being more work.
 The emphasis was simply on the benefits created for the company, and the relationship with the employees seemed almost adversarial.

 If you noted that none of the companies mentioned here are based in North America, you would be correct.
 The question is, where are the companies that are willing to try this innovative approach?
-Would your company – or at least a division, a department, or even a team – be willing to test a new work week?
+Would your company – or at least a division, a department, or even a team – be willing to test a new four-day workweek?
 In this marketplace, could your company attract more and better talent that is motivated to make this experiment work for them and the organization?
 It will take a courageous employer and motivated employees to show that this idea can make financial sense and also be the right thing to do.

 If this describes your organizational culture and workforce, and you are willing to implement this idea, please send us your feedback and data.
 We would love to feature your findings and results in a future article as we revisit this topic.
 Please send your feedback and thoughts by emailing firstname.lastname@example.org.
 We look forward to hearing from you.